Funder policies on research data management

 Should include a Digital Object Identifier (i.e. a persistent link).

-The Higher Education Funding Councils for England (HEFCE) supports the Open Access to Research agenda and requires researchers and their institutions to make certain research outputs open-access to be eligible for submission to the next Research Excellence Framework (REF) in 2021.
-This requirement applies to journal articles and conference proceedings accepted for publication after 1 April 2016.
-In practice, this means that these outputs must be uploaded to an institutional repository.
+The four UK higher education funding bodies support the Open Access to Research agenda and require researchers and their institutions to make certain research outputs open-access to be eligible for submission to the next Research Excellence Framework (REF) in 2021.
+The Research Excellence Framework (REF) is the UK’s system for assessing the excellence of research in higher education institutions.